Losant/losant-docs/docs/experiences/endpoints.md

 ![Endpoint Workflow List](/images/experiences/endpoint-workflow-list.png "Endpoint Workflow List")

 At the bottom of an endpoint's edit page is a list of all workflows that contain an Endpoint Trigger node that matches that endpoint's method and route.
-If no such workflows exist, you have the option of creating a workflow that will contain a trigger, a basic reply and a [Debug node](/workflows/outputs/debug/).
-This can serve as a getting started template for configuring your new endpoint; you simply have to fill in the logic between the trigger and the reply.
+If no such workflows exist, you have the option of creating a starter workflow, which will contain a trigger, a basic reply and a [Debug node](/workflows/outputs/debug/).
+This serves as a getting started template for configuring your new endpoint; you simply have to fill in the logic between the trigger and the reply.

 ### Experience User Nodes

 There are a number of nodes built specifically for working with your [Experience Users](/experiences/users/).
 Using these nodes, you can ...

 *   [Create](/workflows/experience/create-user/), [get](/workflows/experience/get-user/), [update](/workflows/experience/update-user/) or [delete](/workflows/experience/delete-user/) a user
 *   [Check the authentication credentials](/workflows/experience/authenticate/) of a user
 *   [Generate a token](/workflows/experience/generate-token/) for a user of your choosing (if, for example, you are building your own system of authentication)